MLS on Apple TV: Viewership

-According to the Sports Business Journal, the service had surpassed one million subscribers in July 2023, including free subscriptions to T-Mobile customers and team season ticket members, critics attributed the spike to the high-profile signing of Lionel Messi by Inter Miami CF. Data collected by analytics company Antenna found a major spike in subscriptions for Messi's debut match for Miami, with 110,000 new subscriptions in the United States alone.
+According to the Sports Business Journal, the service surpassed one million subscribers in July 2023, including free subscriptions provided to T-Mobile customers and team season ticket members.
+The spike was attributed to the high-profile signing of Lionel Messi by Inter Miami CF. Data collected by analytics company Antenna found a major spike in subscriptions for Messi's debut match for Miami, with 110,000 new subscriptions in the United States alone.

-Before the 2025 MLS All-Star Game on July 23, 2025, MLS Commissioner Don Garber stated that MLS Season Pass was receiving an average of 120,000 viewers per match, which he said was a "an increase of over 50%" compared to the prior season.
+Ahead of the 2025 MLS All-Star Game, MLS Commissioner Don Garber stated that MLS Season Pass was receiving an average of 120,000 viewers per match, which he said was "an increase of over 50%" compared to the prior season.